Are you looking for more information on an insurance sales career with the People Helping People Agency (PHP)?

 - Here’s the PHP Opportunity Brochure highlighting the benefits of working with the company.

-- Negative reviews of PHP are found on Reddit, here on Yelp and here on YouTube.
+- Negative reviews of the People Helping People Agency are found on Reddit, here on Yelp and here on YouTube.

 - Positive reviews of PHP are found here on Indeed and here on YouTube.

-- This article on BehindMLM.com explains the PHP hierarchy system in great detail.
+- This article on BehindMLM.com explains the People Helping People Agency hierarchy system in great detail.